Pulse Shaping for Superconducting Qubits: Introduction

-There exists a plethora of platforms to realize quantum computing \cite{kjaergaard2020superconducting,loss1998quantum,kane1998silicon,cirac1995quantum,childress2013diamond,nayak2008non,psaroudaki2023skyrmion} and even though the overarching principles governing pulse shaping remain largely uniform, the specific qubit platform of operation dictates the exact implementation.
-In this article, we choose to focus on the superconducting qubit platform.
-This choice leads to microwave pulses and gate sets native to the superconducting platform.
 A transmon qubit, widely used in this platform, is inherently a weakly anharmonic multi-level system \cite{superconducting_review}.
 A harmonic oscillator with its equally spaced multiple levels makes for a bad qubit candidate, as any resonant excitation always carries a large probability of leaking outside the qubit subspace and into non-computational states due to the equal transition frequency across multiple states as illustrated in Fig.\ref{HarmonicAnharmonic}.
 An anharmonic oscillator is then the natural choice to constrain the computational subspace in which the qubit exists from non-computational leakage states.
 However, the chance of leakage persists, and the transmon qubit remains far from an ideal two-level system.
 Consequently, pulse design must not only implement the desired qubit rotations but also suppress leakage into non-computational states.
 These make pulse shaping a nontrivial task, especially in the fast-gate regime.

 Analytical pulse design offers the benefits of straightforward hardware implementation by reducing optimization overhead.
 However, obtaining the highest-fidelity pulse-shape solutions is often highly nontrivial and requires numerical techniques such as Gradient Ascent Pulse Engineering (GRAPE) \cite{khaneja2005optimal}.
 Nonetheless, studying analytical pulse design remains valuable for gaining insight into the physical system in question.
 To address this, we adopt the Magnus expansion \cite{blanes2010pedagogical, blanes2009magnus} as a systematic framework for analyzing driven quantum dynamics.
 Unlike standard time-dependent perturbation theory, the Magnus expansion provides a controlled, order-by-order description of the effective evolution operator, explicitly identifying the error terms at each order.
 This insight enables the design of pulses that cancel specific unwanted contributions.
 Using a three-level model that captures the minimal system with computational states and a single leakage state, we discuss the derivative removal by adiabatic gate (DRAG) technique \cite{motzoi2009simple} to mitigate leakage errors in quantum gates in the transmon qubit setup.